Novelist

-A novelist is an author or writer of novels, though often novelists also write in other genres of both fiction and non-fiction.
+A novelist is an author or writer of novels.
+Novelists can also write in other genres of both fiction and non-fiction.
 Some novelists are professional novelists, thus make a living writing novels and other fiction, while others aspire to support themselves in this way or write as an avocation.
 Most novelists struggle to have their debut novel published, but once published they often continue to be published, although very few become literary celebrities, thus gaining prestige or a considerable income from their work.